Toma400/No-AI-Art/readme.md

 - [Non-AI Software List](https://github.com/thatshubham/no-ai)

 ### Contributing
-Anyone is free to contribute entries to this repository - in a sense, this repository makes sense primarily if many people add their entries.
+Anyone is free to contribute entries to this repository - in a way, this repository makes sense primarily if many people add their entries.

 What I will request however for any contribution is to put proof (social media link,